 When you create a book you can have a permanent background colour to the page and the “brightness” is consistent no matter who is reading it.

-Choosing colours that complement each other can be a difficult and lengthy task, but it’s so important that this is done well in order to represent your brand online in the best way possible.
+Choosing colours that complement each other can be a difficult and lengthy task, but it’s important that this is done well in order to represent your brand online in the best way possible.

-There will be colours that will complement your branding and we’re not just talking about complementary colours but rather choosing tones that work well no matter which pattern you use to produce your colour scheme.
+There will be colours that will complement your branding and we’re not just talking about complementary colours.
+But rather choosing tones that work well no matter which pattern you use to produce your colour scheme.

 There are times when low contrast colours can be used artistically but you must ensure that you’re not hiding key information in low contrast blocks.